Event planning checklist

 If you’ve organised a fundraising event with different stalls, you might want to count takings from the different stalls separately, so that you know which activities made money and which didn’t do so well.
 This will help you make a more accurate budget for your next event.

-Remember to thank your volunteers and helpers, and report back to and thank funders, sponsors, etc. For example, if you are a PTA, you may want to let people how much your event raised for the school on the day.
+Remember to thank your volunteers and helpers, and report back to and thank funders, sponsors, etc. For example, if you are a Parent Teacher Association (PTA), you may want to let people know how much your event raised for the school on the day.

-It’s always worth having a brief discussion with your group after an event is over, to talk through what went well and badly on the day, and draw lessons for future events.
+It’s always worth having a brief discussion with your group after an event is over, to talk through what went well and what could have been better.
+Think about the day of the event and the pre-event planning.
+You can make notes of lessons to remember for future events.

 Thanks to the Friends of Park groups in Brighton for supplying additional useful tips on running successful events.